123erf/TestGithub2/README.md

 # TestGithub2
 ==============
-First new project that I added to github, to actively track changes.\n
+First new project that I added to github, to actively track changes.

-This is a C++ project. \n
+This is a C++ project.
-To compile the code run the following commands:\n 'make clean'\n
+To compile the code run the following commands:
-'make'\n
+'make clean;'
+'make;'

-To run the code run './main'\n
+To run the code run:
+'./main'